Home » Blog » Iit-jee-tips » New JEE pattern – JEE (Main) & JEE (Advanced) 2013, 2014, 2015

 In 2012, Ministry of HRD simplified the engineering admission process by introducing further changes:

-- JEE (Main) will be equivalent to AIEEE (for admission in colleges other than IITs).
-It will be conducted by the Central Board of Secondary Education (CBSE).
+- JEE (Main) was equivalent to AIEEE (for admission in colleges other than IITs).
+It was conducted by the Central Board of Secondary Education (CBSE).

-- JEE (Advanced) will be equivalent to the IITJEE (for admission in IITs).
+- JEE (Advanced) was equivalent to the IITJEE (for admission in IITs).
 It will be held by the IITs.

 - Admission to IITs will be based on the rank in the JEE (Advanced) exam.

 - Top 150,000 candidates (including all categories) from the JEE (Main) were selected to appear in the JEE (Advanced) examination.

 - However, only students who are among the top 20 percent in their respective boards will be considered eligible for final admission.

 As a result of these changes, students have stopped travelling to destinations like Kota, Delhi etc. to join coaching classes.